vectorgrp/XCPlite/docs/xcplib.md

 ```

 C++ Example:
-In a member function of a class
+Instrument a member function of a class

 ```cpp